folk21/stock-calculators/README.md

 ## Building and Running

-This is a Gradle project using Java 17 toolchain.
+This is a Gradle project using Java 17 toolchain and Lombok.

 To run the tests: